 William E. Johnson was much better known as ‘Pussyfoot Johnson.’
 Pussyfoot was a leader of the Anti-Saloon League.
 He seemed proud of the many dishonest things he did to promote prohibition.
 That actually helped make him one of the most effective of American temperance leaders.
 Learn more about the lies of the proudly dishonest ‘Pussyfoot Johnson.’

 Diocletian Lewis was commonly known as Dr. Dio Lewis.
 (Although he was not a doctor, he illegally practiced medicine.)
 Dio Lewis was a temperance leader, preacher, feminist, and social reformer.
 He was also a food/health faddist and eccentric.
 Interested?
 Visit ‘Dr.’ Diocletian Lewis.

 Caroline Merrick was a “lady who can make the WCTU a success.”
 And she did so in the volatile city of New Orleans.
-That, according to Frances Willard.
+That is according to Frances Willard.
 She soon became president of the national WCTU.
-Learn more about the remarkable Caroline Merrick.
+Learn more about Caroline Merrick.

 Nation, Carry (also known as Carrie Nation)

 Carry Nation was one of the most colorful and best-known members of the WCTU.
 (She liked the implication of her name, Carry A. Nation.)
 Discover more about the eccentric Carrie Nation and her ‘hatchetations.’